 - Regulatory approval received for Grand Rapids.
-In the first quarter, Cenovus received regulatory approval for its Grand Rapids project with an approved gross production capacity of up to 180,000 barrels per day. - Prepayment of Partnership contribution payable.
-In the first quarter, Cenovus prepaid its US\$2.7 billion partnership contribution payable to WRB Refining LP, of which Cenovus is a 50 percent owner.
+In the first quarter, Cenovus received regulatory approval for its Grand Rapids thermal oil sands project with an approved gross production capacity of up to 180,000 barrels per day. - Prepayment of Partnership contribution payable.
+In the first quarter, Cenovus prepaid its US\$2.7 billion partnership contribution payable to WRB, of which Cenovus is a 50 percent owner.
 This resulted in a net cash payment of approximately US\$1.35 billion from Cenovus. - Divestiture of non-core assets.
 In the second quarter, Cenovus completed the sale of certain of its Bakken assets to an unrelated third party for net proceeds of \$35 million.
-In the third quarter, Cenovus completed the sale of certain Wainwright properties to an unrelated third party for net proceeds of \$234 million. - First production from Foster Creek phase F. In the third quarter, Foster Creek phase F achieved first oil production.
-Phase F is expected to add 30,000 barrels per day of gross production capacity. - Increased rail takeaway capacity.
-In the fourth quarter, Cenovus increased its rail takeaway capacity to 30,000 barrels per day. - Regulatory approval received for Foster Creek phase J. In the fourth quarter, Cenovus received regulatory approval for Foster Creek phase J with approved gross production capacity of 50,000 barrels per day. - Regulatory approval received for Telephone Lake.
-In the fourth quarter, Cenovus received regulatory approval for its 100 percent owned Telephone Lake thermal oil sands project with initial production capacity of 90,000 barrels per day.
+In the third guarter, Cenovus completed the sale of certain Wainwright properties to an unrelated third party for net proceeds of \$234 million.

+- First production from Foster Creek phase F. In the third quarter, Foster Creek phase F achieved first oil production.
+Phase F added 30,000 barrels per day of gross production capacity. - Increased rail takeaway capacity.
+In 2014, .
+Cenovus entered long-term commitments increasing rail takeaway capacity to 30,000 barrels per day. - Regulatory approval received for Foster Creek phase J. In the fourth quarter, Cenovus received regulatory approval for Foster Creek phase J with approved gross production capacity of 50,000 barrels per day. - Regulatory approval received for Telephone Lake.
+In the fourth guarter, Cenovus received regulatory approval for its 100 percent owned Telephone Lake thermal oil sands project with initial production capacity of 90,000 barrels per day.
 The project is expected to have gross production capacity in excess of 300,000 barrels per day.